grenzsprung/facial-emotion-detection/README.md

 + Project summary: In this project, we create a classification engine for facial emotion recognition.
 After testing a variety of different models, we verified that using LDA with a PCA-driven selection of features offers the best improvement over the baseline model of gradient boosting machines.

+**Contribution statement**:
+Yang Meng:
+Stefano Longo: focused on the variable selection methods, including best subsets, forward and random forest.
+Nuanjun Zhao: Other models tried including svm and adaboost method with lower accuracy and participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
+How to reduce the dimension of the duplicated features.
-**Contribution statement**: Most team members contributed equally in all stages of this project.
-Yang is the only team member who contributed substantially to more than one stage of the project.
-Stefano focused on the variable selection methods.
-Yang and Nuanjun focused on the baseline model and on which model to feed to gradient boosting.
-Tim developed a deep learning approach which proved less useful than other models since the amount of data was comparatively limited.
-Yang designed the PCA part, improved the modelling, and merged all the coding together.
-All team members approve our work presented in this GitHub repository including this contributions statement.
+Tim Schleicher: developed a deep learning approach which proved less useful than other models since the amount of data was comparatively limited.
+Qiuyu Ruan: Other models tried including xgboost method with lower accuracy; baseline model: gbm; participation in codes of adaboost combined with LDA by hand which finally failed; Report part in main.pdf.
+How to reduce the dimension of the duplicated features.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.